Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 Example: The Verge

-What The Verge did was create some detailed gift guides for Cyber Monday, regarding a wide range of products, such as laptop and phone deals.
+That's what The Verge did in their 2020 event.
+They created some detailed gift guides for Cyber Monday, regarding a wide range of products, such as laptop and phone deals.

-What you can do is integrate your products in high-quality guides for users to explore what your business, as well as businesses you may have affiliate relationships with, has to offer.
+What you can do is add your products to a high-quality guide for users to explore your business.

 Idea #17: Create Black Friday Facebook Events

 Community building is essential for creating long-lasting relationships with customers.